CWJ-K/Node.js_Project/Note.md

 * an object-document mapper (ODM)
   * preserve the object-oriented structure of the application
   * build models with schemas degining what type of data can be saved

+# Promise
+* to avoid the [drawback](https://ithelp.ithome.com.tw/articles/10197427) of traditional callback
+* to ensure promise, if promise is broken. error will be catched
+  * to wrap callbacks and handle returned data or errors in a more elegant way
+* MongoDB
+  * let Mongoose knows to use promise
+    ```
+    mongoose.Promise = global.Promise
+    ```
+  * `exec`: with an authentic promise in MongoDB